tarwn/lessthandot-hugo/blogs/content/posts/2013-01-15-scripts-to-detect-data-warehouse.md

 #### Detect fact tables that have no foreign keys:

-Without a foreign key, a fact table isn&#8217;t really a fact table.
+Without a foreign key, a fact table isn't really a fact table.

 sql
 SELECT table_name = t.name